Central England Co-operative: Governance

 The current governance arrangements have been in place since the merger of the Midlands and Anglia societies.

 Twelve board members are elected from the society's membership with three customer-member and one employee-member being elected from each constituency at any one time.
 Additionally, the society has two non-executive directors, with a search committee existing to find and co-opt suitable candidates with these being elected by members at the members meetings.
 The co-op ran its first online and postal election using the new system in April 2014, with all members who have held a £1 share for six months being eligible to vote.

 Members meetings are held twice a year with both customer-members and employee-members being encouraged to attend.
 Meetings are held at a number of locations across the trading region of the society including Leicester, Stafford, Kettering and Birmingham.
 At these events members vote on various motions including the distribution on a portion of the trading surplus as the 'Member Dividend' and the 'Community Dividend'.

 The society also has three Membership and Community Councils (MCCs) with each representing one of the three (East, Central and Western) constituencies.
 There are 36 seats on the councils with nine customer-member and three staff-member seats for each of the constituencies.

 Membership

-The Society operates a membership scheme which is branded in line with The Co-operative brand although it is run separately from that of The Co-operative Group.
-The scheme works through members collecting points on their purchases with any of the co-ops family of businesses and these points are converted into a share of the profits twice a year with members voting on the amount at the members meetings.
-In 2014 the share of the profit was equal to £1 per point (or 1% of food purchases).
+The society has more than one million members, who collect points on their purchases with any of the co-ops family of businesses.
+These points are converted into a share of the profits twice a year with members voting on the amount at the members meetings.

-Members of Central England Co-operative can also earn points when trading with other co-operative societies (such as The Co-operative Group and The Midcounties Co-operative) whereby their share of the profit in the other business is transferred to, and paid by, Central England Co-operative from the other co-op every 6 months.
-Conversely members of other societies can earn points whilst trading with Central England Co-operative as long as they present their membership card.
+Members of Central England Co-operative can also earn points when trading with other co-operative societies whereby their share of the profit in the other business is transferred to, and paid by, Central England Co-operative from the other co-op every 6 months.
+Members of other societies can earn points whilst trading with Central England Co-operative as long as they present their membership card.